operand/agency/README.md

 ## How does `everything` compare to agent libraries like LangChain?

-`everything` is not an agent toolset and does not intend to be.
-It can be thought of as an "integration" framework, intended for use with agents.
+Though you could entirely create an agent using only the primitives in `everything`, it is not intended to be a full-fledged agent toolset.
+It can be thought of as more of an "integration" framework, intended for use with agents.

-Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose built agents that solve diverse problems using tools.
+Projects like LangChain, AutoGPT, the HF agent API, and others are exploring how to create purpose-built agents that solve diverse problems using tools.

 `everything` is concerned with creating a safe and dynamic _environment_ for these types of agents to work, where they can _discover_ and use the tools